Psychodynamic Psychotherapist in Kent and East Sussex

-I have a wealth of experience working relationally, drawing on places I have worked or volunteered for previously.
+I have a wealth of experience working relationally, drawing on experience from places I have worked or volunteered for previously.
 I have and still do volunteer for numerous emotional support charities and in NHS psychiatric units.
 I have also provided counselling services in universities and charities.

 All commissioned artwork on this website is by Joe Inkpen: facebook | twitter | instagram | youtube | website